 Hypersensitive clitoris?
 Try this

 When experiencing hypersensitivity of the clitoris, any pressure or rubbing motions can feel overbearing or painful.
 We love recommending the Womanizer Premium, which uses air pulse technology to gently stimulate the clitoris.
 Womanizer Premium makes no contact with the clitoris, ensuring that exploration can be done safely.
-We recommend combining this with our GoLove CBD Lube, which can reduce inflammation in irritated vulvar and clitoral tissues.
+We recommend combining this with our GoLove Intimate CBD Serum, which can reduce inflammation in irritated vulvar and clitoral tissues.